It’s here!! Registration is now open for…

 - You put a smile on your face and you say that you are thrilled with the child you received but deep down inside there is a little part of you feels like life would be much easier with a typical or rule-following child.

-- You wonder why God chose you out of everybody and you feel angry.
+- You wonder why God chose you out of everyone to give such a challenging child to and you feel angry.
 The minute you acknowledge that anger, the guilt starts to fill your heart and you spend the rest of the day trying to make it up to your child because in your mind a “good mom” would never feel that way.
 About halfway through the day, the anger and resentment starts up again as the exhaustion sets in because as hard as you try to stay positive, raising a child who is on their own developmental timeline or who has a really challenging personality is hard, really hard.

 You’ve probably tried…